TelerikAcademy/QA-Academy/06. Incident Management/homework/README.md

 # Homework
 ## Incident Management

-1. We have a painting program like Paint.NET and we have the following bugs
+1.We have a painting program like Paint.NET and we have the following bugs
 *	Set Priority and Severity

 | Bug description        | Severity           | Priority  |
 | ------------- |:-------------:| -----:|